 Couples Therapy

-* The current rate for Couples Therapy is $180 per 50-minute session after the 75-minute intake session at $270.
-I also offer 75-minute sessions at $270 and 100-minute sessions at $360 after the intake session if you prefer.
-Oftentimes couples who can't come more frequently will choose longer sessions.
+The current rate for Couples Therapy is $180 per 50-minute session after the 75-minute intake session ($270).
+I also offer extended sessions - 75 minutes at $270 and 100 minutes at $360 - for couples who prefer longer or less frequent appointments.

 The Issues